megdollar/megdollar.github.io/README.md

 # Resume

-This is a responsive resume I created to showcase my projectx, work experience, education, and design concepts.
+This is a responsive resume I created to showcase my projects, work experience, education, and design concepts.

 ##Getting Started